 The league, which had been seeking an indefinite suspension, mandatory treatment and a hefty fine for Watson, felt the accusations made against Watson were too egregious and required much stiffer discipline.

 Robinson found the circumstantial evidence presented to her by the NFL during a three-day disciplinary hearing surrounding four therapists’ accusations was credible enough to deem Watson to be in violation of league rules.

 Prior to Robinson’s ruling being issued, Watson in conjunction with the NFLPA said they would accept Robinson’s ruling and they urged the NFL to do the same.

-The suspension will begin August 30 at 4 p.m. when rosters around the league are reduced to 53.
-Watson will be placed on the reserve/suspended by the commissioner list.
+The suspension will begin Aug.
+30 at 4 p.m.
+ET when rosters around the league are reduced to 53.
+Watson will be placed on the Reserve/Suspended by the Commissioner list.

 The Browns acquired Watson, a three-time Pro Bowler who led the NFL in passing during the 2020 season, in March from the Texans for six draft picks, including three first rounders and gave him a five-year, fully guaranteed $230 million contract.